Field Experience Guide

 - Lesson observation and debriefing: You observe your mentor teaching a lesson and subsequently engage in a debriefing session.
 This collaborative discussion allows you and your mentor to reflect on the observed lesson, share observations, and discuss successful strategies/approaches used during instruction that you may add to your own teaching practice.

-Candidates and interns are expected to attend all staff meetings, and school-based team meetings (at mentors’ discretion).
+Candidates are expected to attend all staff meetings, and school-based team meetings (at mentors’ discretion).
 They are expected to join their mentor(s) when they have supervision responsibilities, if applicable.
 They cannot supervise on their own and must remain with the mentor teacher.
 They may participate in or run clubs, or coach sports teams, if they are working with a supervising teacher.

 Union Meetings

-Candidates and interns cannot attend any union-related meetings.
+Candidates cannot attend any union-related meetings.

-Candidates and interns are required to uphold the highest standards of punctuality and professional conduct.
+Candidates are required to uphold the highest standards of punctuality and professional conduct.
 As a general guideline, they are expected to arrive at school at least thirty minutes before the start of the day and remain at school for a minimum of thirty minutes after the final bell.

 It is important that they dress appropriately and present themselves professionally, recognizing that they are regarded as a junior member of the staff.